 In certain circumstances, it may be recommended that a concussion victim quit driving, studying, operating machinery or doing other daily routine tasks required at work or home.
 This can be very depressing and debilitating, as well as interfere with employment and schoolwork.

-If you or a loved one suffered a concussion, call the Pittsburgh Personal Injury Attorneys at SMA Law Group for a free case evaluation.
+If you or a loved one suffered a concussion, call the Pittsburgh Personal Injury Attorneys at SMT Legal for a free case evaluation.
 We are aggressive lawyers and will work to collect the maximum compensation for your medical costs.

 Suffering from a concussion or traumatic brain injury is devastating for those injured and their families.

 Our concussion and traumatic brain injury attorneys are here to answer your questions and provide advice about options available in order to try to make a maximum monetary recovery for your injuries.

 We are compassionate attorneys who want to help answer your questions and determine the best way of holding those responsible for your injuries accountable.